czqasngit/iOS-PlayerKit/README.md

 ## License

-Rambo is available under the MIT license.
+Labrador is available under the MIT license.
 See the LICENSE file for more info.